-Identify the year in which global food aid was greatest
+Identify the year in which global food aid was greatest.

-Describe the trends in food aid between 2000 and 2011.
+Describe the trends shown in total global food aid between 2000 and 2011.

 Explain two possible disadvantages of food aid for a community that is currently experiencing food shortages.